c-okelly/Software_eng_Dublin_bikes/README.md

     - All files for the webisite are in the correct folder
     - Update browser if your version is old
     - Run webpage in case issue is browser specific.
-*   For difficulties connecting to database ensure file path to database is correct
+*   For difficulties connecting to database ensure file path to database is correct.
+If difficulties persists, run sqllite_database as a main to create a local database.

 FAQ